STAND. COM. REP. NO. 2187

 "HOUSE CONCURRENT RESOLUTION REQUESTING THE ATTORNEY GENERAL TO CONVENE AN AUTONOMOUS VEHICLE LEGAL PREPARATION TASK FORCE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation, Military Affairs and Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.C.R.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
 No. 220, H.D.
 1, as amended herein, and recommends its adoption in the form attached hereto as H.C.R.
 No. 220, H.D.
 1, S.D.
 1.